gjarnling/udacity-build-a-portfolio-site/README.md

 Below are a short summary of each block; just be adviced that this in no way is a comprehensive or detailed explanation of the content covered.

 ### Sizing Elements
 The first block covered [the CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) and [semantic elements in HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5).
-After this we were given a related problem set.
+It was followed by a related problem set.

 ### Intro to HTML and CSS
 The second block started with a repetition of HTML, CSS, and Boxes.
 It then went on to handle responsive layout and CSS Frameworks.
 To start off we created out own framework for responsive layouts.